MicrosoftDocs/windows-itpro-docs/windows/configuration/gdpr-win10-whitepaper.md

 # Beginning your General Data Protection Regulation (GDPR) journey for Windows 10

-This article provides info about the GDPR, including what it is and the products Microsoft provides to help you to become compliant.
+This article provides info about the GDPR, including what it is, and the products Microsoft provides to help you to become compliant.

 ## Introduction
 On May 25, 2018, a European privacy law is due to take effect that sets a new global bar for privacy rights, security, and compliance.